 - Height 5' 11", Weight 185 lb.

-Edgardo Alfonzo played 12 seasons in the big leagues through 2006.
+Edgardo Alfonzo played 12 seasons in the big leagues.
 He hit over .300 several times, with a high of .324 in 2000, and he slugged 146 home runs with a high of 27 in 1999.
 He primarily played third base (889 games) and second base (549 games).
+His best seasons came as a member of the New York Mets.
 On August 30, 1999 he became the first player in Mets history to have a six-hit game, doing so in a 17-1 win over the Houston Astros; he also hit three homers that day for the only time in his career and scored six runs, which tied the major league mark.

-He joined the Brooklyn Cyclones coaching staff in 2016 as bench coach, then managed the club in 2017.
+He joined the Brooklyn Cyclones coaching staff in 2016 as bench coach, then managed the club in 2017 and 2018.

 - NL All-Star (2000)

 - 20-Home Run Seasons: 2 (1999 & 2000)

 - 100 Runs Scored Seasons: 2 (1999 & 2000)

 |2017||Brooklyn Cyclones||New York-Penn League||24-52||14th||New York Mets|

 |2019||Brooklyn Cyclones||New York-Penn League||New York Mets|